gaurav1486/hello-world/README.md

 # hello-world

-My name is Gaurav, I work as a Senior Software Developer in a Health Insurance firm.
+My name is Gaurav, I work as a Senior Software Developer.